 Repeat, every few minutes.
 Watch as it doesn’t seem to be setting quite correctly.
 Watch as a little too much smoke comes from the bottom of the pan, telling you that it’s starting to burn.

 Crack another egg, whisk it in a bowl, and add it to the pan in an effort to fill in the cracks and save the tortilla.

-Enjoy your Tortilla de Patatas, your Spanish tortilla, the salad, the bread, some jamon and cheese and bottled water at a table for three.
-Assure your hosts that even though it may have burnt it’s the best tortilla de patatas you’ve ever had, and certainly the best you’ve ever helped to make.
+Enjoy your Tortilla de Patatas, you tortilla española, your Spanish tortilla, the salad, the bread, some jamon and cheese and bottled water at a table for three.
+Assure your AirBNB hosts that even though it may have burnt it’s the best tortilla de patatas you’ve ever had, and certainly the best you’ve ever helped to make.
 Which isn’t lying, though you’ve only had it a few other times at places where it was too dry and heavy or didn’t even include the onion.

 And it’s something you’ve never made before, though something you’re now looking forward to taking back home with you to cook in your own kitchen, now that you have this tortilla española receta.